ashleysharp/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 * `jerk signal` - the body linear acceleration and angular velocity were in time to obtain Jerk signals

-* `magnitude` - the magnitude of these three-dimensional signals calculated using the Euclidean norm
+* `magnitude` - the magnitude of the three-dimensional signals calculated using the Euclidean norm

 * `axis` - X/Y/Z